nlp-tlp/15926-4-RDL-CITS3200/README.md

 A script is available to automatically run all the steps listed below for client and server dependencies.

-⚠️ The script was built primarily for Linux systems and your system may not be compatible.
-If it fails (doesn't output "Setup complete") or your OS is incompatible with these instructions, you can install dependencies manually following the sections below. ⚠️
+⚠️ The script was built for Linux systems and your system may not be compatible.
+If you cannot follow these instructions on your OS, you can install dependencies manually following the sections below. ⚠️

 The script requires Python Venv to run.
-If not already installed, run:
+If not already installed, run (on Linux):

 ```
+sudo apt update
 sudo apt install python3-venv
 ```